-DFPS is committed to reaching out to all parts of a community and will work in collaboration with faith-based and community-based organizations to accomplish this goal.
-DFPS will collaborate with partner child placing agencies on information meetings.
-DFPS will collaborate with the Advisory Committee on Promoting Adoption of Minority Children to target areas of need in a community.
+DFPS remains committed to reaching out to all parts of a community and will continue to work in collaboration with faith-based and community-based organizations to accomplish this goal.
+DFPS will continue to collaborate with partner child placing agencies on information meetings.
+DFPS will also continue to collaborate with the Advisory Committee on Promoting Adoption of Minority Children to target areas of need in a community.
 DFPS has also entered into numerous Memorandums of Understanding (MOUs) with external partners such as The Way Home, Upbring, Children Awaiting Parents, and Wendy's Wonderful Kids, that are dedicated to finding adoptive placements for children in DFPS care.
+A workgroup consisting of internal DFPS staff and external stakeholders has been established to identify areas in need of diligent recruitment initiatives and work with community partners in those areas to expand recruitment efforts.

-DFPS participated in Regional Provider Meetings and continues to hold these meetings at least quarterly across Texas.
-The meetings facilitated open communication between providers and DFPS, included training and education, and provided information on placement needs of the local region which resulted in Regional Capacity Strategic Plans, which are available on the DFPS website.
+DFPS participates in Regional Provider Meetings and continues to hold these meetings at least quarterly across Texas.
+The meetings facilitated open communication between providers and DFPS, included training and education, and provided information on placement needs of the local region which resulted in Regional Capacity Strategic Plans, Regional Capacity Strategic Plans, which are available on the DFPS website.
 DFPS and private Child Placing Agencies held foster/adopt inquiry meetings in multiple locations within each region to generate interest in fostering and/or adopting.
 DFPS Regional Provider Meetings and foster/adopt inquiry meetings will continue to be the emphasis for recruitment over the next several years.

-DFPS regional staff worked with local media outlets to provide recruitment information to local communities.
+DFPS regional staff continues to work with local media outlets to provide recruitment information to local communities.
 Campaigns included activities as "A Forever Family," "Wednesday's Child," "The Gift of Love," "Children are a Gift," and Heart Galleries displayed across the state.
-Giveaways, such as pens and magnets are provide at different events and community stakeholders.
-DFPS participated in a variety of contracted provider and trade organization meetings across the state.
-Information regarding the type of placement needs was shared with many of these coalitions/organizations.
+Giveaways, such as pens and magnets are provided at different events and community stakeholders.
+DFPS participates in a variety of contracted provider and trade organization meetings across the state.
+Information regarding the type of placement needs is shared with many of these coalitions/organizations.
 These efforts are effective and will continue to be the emphasis for recruitment over the next several years.
+DFPS is working with community partners to identify areas of the state with gaps in local recruitment and expand recruitment efforts to these areas.

-DFPS has a reinvigorated collaboration between the faith-based community and the child welfare system in Texas and will continue to emphasize this approach over the next five year period.
+DFPS has a reinvigorated collaboration between the faith-based community and the child welfare system in Texas.
+Further supported by DFPS' Adoption Call to Action plan, DFPS will continue to emphasize this approach over the next five-year period by collaborating with external stakeholders and community partners.
 Representatives from both systems pledged to work jointly and differently than before in providing service to children, youth and families.
 The approach developed for collaboration reflects both the faith-based community's mission and the state's commitment to safely reduce the need for foster care through a clearly articulated prevention to permanency model.
 Another notable recruitment effort is the use of the Adoption Forums facilitated by the Advisory Committee on Promoting Adoption of Minority Children.
 These Forums are held three to four times a year in different locations across the state.
 DFPS will continue to participate in these Forums by sharing local, regional and state data to provide a profile of placement needs.